 Stansberry then wrote The Confession, a novel which sat unpublished for several years before being picked up by editor Charles Ardai at Hard Case Crime and winning the Edgar Award for Best Paperback Original in 2005.

-Stansberry later work includes the popular North Beach Mysteery Series, otherwise known as The Pelican Novels.
+Stansberry's later work includes the popular North Beach Mystery Series, otherwise known as The Pelican Novels.
 These books feature Dante Mancuso, AKA The Pelican, a melancholy investigator who cannot escape his questionable past, and so roams the gritty edge of the old Italian and Chinese neighborhoods in San Francisco.
 Books in the series include, in order of publication, Chasing the Dragon (2004), The Big Boom (2006), The Ancient Rain (2008), and Naked Moon (2010).
-The latter two were finalists for The Shamus Award, and The Ancient Rain topped the list of Booklist’s Best Crime Novels of the Year.
+The latter two were finalists for The Shamus Award, and The Ancient Rain was included on a list of Booklist’s Best Crime Novels of the last decade.

-In 2016, Stansberry published The White Devil, a stand alone noir that has received numerous honors and was recently named Finalist for the Hammett Prize by the International Association of Crime Writers.
+In 2016, Stansberry published The White Devil, a stand alone noir that has received numerous honors, including the Hammett Prize.

 He lives in a small town north of San Francisco with his wife, the poet Gillian Conoley, and their daughter Gillis.